andricio360/llm_qa_assistant/README.md

     pip install -r requirements.txt
     ```

-3. Set up your OpenAI API key by creating a `.env` file in the project directory and adding your API key:
+3. Set up your OpenAI API key by creating a `.streamlit` folder in the project directory with a file inside called `secrets.toml`.
+Then add your API key:

     ```
     OPENAI_API_KEY=your_openai_api_key_here